rubenwardy/minetest_modding_book/_en/map/environment.md

 print(node.name) --> default:mese
 {% endhighlight %}

-set_node will remove any associated meta data or inventory from that position.
+set_node will remove any associated metadata or inventory from that position.
 This isn't desirable in all circumstances, especially if you're using multiple node definitions to represent one conceptual node.
 An example of this is the furnace node - whilst you think conceptually of it as one node, it's actually two.

-You can set a node without deleting meta data or the inventory like so:
+You can set a node without deleting metadata or the inventory like so:

 {% highlight lua %}
 minetest.swap_node({ x = 1, y = 3, z = 4 }, { name = "default:mese" })